 Please fill out our registration form to express your interest in joining Ted for a virtual experience with the Lakota Medicine Wheel Talking Circle.
 In order to receive your certification as a trainer, you must commit to attending all four sessions.
 Your presence at all sessions is also important for the positive experience of the other attendees.

 Each group consists of only four participants and selection will be first come first serve.
 If you are not enrolled in the first group, you will be placed on the waiting list for future groups.
-All sessions are held on Friday mornings from 10:00am - 12:00pm through Zoom.
+All sessions are held on Thursday afternoons from 1:00pm - 3:00pm through Zoom.

 This training is available to all faculty and staff at the University of Nebraska.